bobobo007/ESP32WebsocketServer/README.md

 6. In Arduino IDE, go to `Tools -> Board` and select `ESP32 Dev Module`.

 7. Compile and upload the project to the ESP32.
-If everything is set up correctly, you can access the website stored in SPIFFS by entering the IP address in a browser.
+If everything is set up correctly, you can access the website stored on SD card by entering the IP address in a browser.

 ![WebPage](https://github.com/user-attachments/assets/04ccbc9e-d84a-4eab-9c57-5cead834c2de)